Ircama/freetz-ble/freetz-ble-python/README.md

 - extract relevant data and only keep modified values of each measure;
 - save data to a local SQLite DB.

+## Currently collected data

+Numerical values (from a single LYWSD03MMC Xiaomi Mijia Temperature And Humidity sensor):

+- temperature
+- humidity
+- battery_level

+Logical states:

+- flooding (from the SJWS01LM Xiaomi Mijia Flood Detector)
+- door (from the MCCGQ02HL Xiaomi Mijia Door and Window Sensor 2)
+- light (from the MCCGQ02HL Xiaomi Mijia Door and Window Sensor 2)

 ## Installation

 Use a standard USB SD Card and set freetz to store user data to the USB SD Card.